 - PI or Lab Group Name, and

-Note: The Hazardous Waste Team (Brian Hodge and Brian Medor) will pick biowaste boxes up from the BioResearch Center, Cook, Dewey, Perkins, Terrill 109 and Votey.
+Note: The Hazardous Waste Team (Brian Hodge and Brian Medor) will pick up biowaste boxes from off campus locations such as the BioResearch Center, Cook, Dewey, Perkins, Terrill 109, Votey and the Paul Miller Research Farm.
 Please make sure that you pack your biowaste boxes correctly.

-Biowaste boxes should not contain any free liquid.
+Biowaste boxes should be free of free liquids.
 If boxes are leaking, they will be left behind and you will be asked to repack them for the next pick-up.
 No chemicals should ever be packed in biowaste boxes.

-Frozen biohazardous material, such as boxes containing frozen carcasses from the Animal Care Facility, should be brough to the HSRF Biowaste shed no earlier than Wednesday evenings.
-This will reduce damage to the boxes caused by thawing of the material before the Thursday morning Stericycle biowaste pick-up.
+Frozen biohazardous material, such as boxes containing frozen carcasses from the Animal Care Facility, should be brough to the HSRF Biowaste shed no earlier than Monday evenings.
+This will reduce damage to the boxes caused by thawing of the material before the Tuesday morning Clean Harbors biowaste pick-up.

 Box Weight Limit